Esther Rockett is an investigator and writer who is passionate about protecting the public from cults and health scams

 - Criminalization of inappropriate touching in healthcare settings

 - Prohibition of touching of erogenous areas as a psycho-therapeutic or any other healing technique

 - Restricting practitioners providing therapy for sexual abuse recovery to those with special accreditation, who are accountable to AHPRA or a recognized professional body

 - Better protections for patients who are subjected to financial, psychological, sexual or spiritual exploitation by health service providers

-- Improved protections for complainants and whistleblowers and higher penalties for those who attempt to harass or intimidate complainants
+- Improved protections for whistleblowers and higher penalties for those who attempt to harass or intimidate complainants

 - A more accessible complaints system